EpicEfeathers/TermFormer/README.md

 Originally built as a capstone project for a computer programming class, this project has turned into an exploration of the possibilities of terminal games, even in popular genres like platformers.

+In the main game, the user plays as an "o", trying to make their way to a flag, avoiding spikes and trap along the way.
+For controls, see [Gameplay Controls](#gameplay)

+The `Level Editor` includes 5 different tools (pen, dropper, spike, spawn position, and flag), 256 colours (found [here](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg)) for both the foreground and the background, save slots, and more!
+These levels are loadable straight from the editor to the main game, with zero hassle.
+Just navigate to the `main menu`, select `Play Custom Level`, and choose the correct slot.

 Saw this cool video the other day which highlights other possibilities: [ Minecraft, but it runs in the terminal](https://www.youtube.com/watch?v=6zfXM-6yPJQ)